 After the menu of CSA practices has been developed and agreed with the farmers, a set of trainings are being organized to facilitate the process of adoption and scaling up.
-In addition, the learning on CSA practices have been connected to an extension approach and incentive mechanisms (dairy farmer groups in Kenya and Farmer Field Schools in Tanzania) to promote adoption of the different CSA practices.
+In addition, the study of CSA practices has been connected to an extension approach and incentive mechanisms (dairy farmer groups in Kenya and Farmer Field Schools in Tanzania) to promote the adoption of different CSA practices.

 Carrying out scientific research

 Quantifying greenhouse gas emissions and mitigation potential of smallholder agricultural activities presents a unique set of conceptual and methodological challenges.
 The MICCA Programme, in collaboration with a group of international experts, is adapting analytical tools and procedures to contribute to the development of a measurement protocol.
 The protocol will form a standard of practice for evaluating the global warming potential of smallholder systems and improve the comparability of data across future research activities.
 Unique to this effort, the protocol will explicitly tackle the complexity and diversity of smallholder systems and be aligned with the different scales of decision making that exist within individual farming households and during the formulation of policies that affect the entire landscape.